sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 ```
 Sample example of key creation:

-openssl req -newkey rsa:2048 -nodes -keyout PK.key -new -x509 -sha256 -days 3650 -subj "/CN=Platform key/" -out PK.crt
+openssl req -newkey rsa:2048 -nodes -keyout PK.key -new -x509 -sha256 -days 365 -subj "/CN=Platform key/" -out PK.crt
-openssl req -newkey rsa:2048 -nodes -keyout KEK.key -new -x509 -sha256 -days 3650 -subj "/CN=Key Exchange Key/" -out KEK.crt
+openssl req -newkey rsa:2048 -nodes -keyout KEK.key -new -x509 -sha256 -days 365 -subj "/CN=Key Exchange Key/" -out KEK.crt
-openssl req -newkey rsa:2048 -nodes -keyout db.key -new -x509 -sha256 -days 3650 -subj "/CN=Database key/" -out db.crt
+openssl req -newkey rsa:2048 -nodes -keyout db.key -new -x509 -sha256 -days 365 -subj "/CN=Database key/" -out db.crt
 ```
 The private keys are kept secretly and used during image signing.
 The public keys are used to verify images signed by private keys.
 Public keys are wrapped in the x509 format of the certificate.
-These public certificates are enrolled in the SHIM or UEFI key database by the machine owner.
+These public certificates are enrolled in the UEFI key database by the platform owner.

 #### Authenticated variable creation
 ```